Changes in API IDs internal structure (v4)

 Self-check list

-What if my integration applies some limits or transformations to API IDs?
+What if my integration applies some transformations to API IDs?

 Please review your integrations and update their code to avoid such actions with API IDs before July 1, 2025, or your integration might stop working.